joshirishabh631/Youki-task/Youki.md

   ```bash
      sudo usermod -aG docker $USER
   ```
-- This group gives you the permission to use Docker without being an administrator.
+- This group gives you the permission to use Docker without being an administrator.($USER = your username).

    **Now checking Docker is installed properly or not**
     ```bash